 So, maybe you just ended up purchasing the guitar of your dreams and you’re unsure of how to choose the best guitar case for your instrument.
-Keeping your instrument safe is the most important function of your guitar case, but sadly, too many guitar cases on the market don’t protect instrument properly.
+Keeping your instrument safe is the most important function of your guitar case, but sadly, too many guitar cases on the market don’t protect the instrument properly.

-Today, you’re going to learn all about how to make an informed decision about purchasing a new guitar case, how to properly treat your guitar case and all of the great options that there are to choose from in the guitar case market!
+Today, you’re going to learn all about how to make an informed decision about purchasing a new guitar case, how to properly treat your guitar case, and all of the great options that there are to choose from in the guitar case market!

 In case you didn’t know, a guitar case is a hard case that comes with inserts of foam on the inside of the case that help to ensure the safety of your instrument from drops, changes in temperature, changes in humidity, or any accidental bumps.

 A lot of beginning musicians tend to start off with a gig bag, which is typically made from a durable fabric (like ballistic nylon) and a little bit of foam.